jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Discards/Oreos.md

  4. Punch out circles slightly smaller than the cookies.
  5. Freeze until solid and then put the filling on the upside down cookies.
  6. When the filling has thawed, gently put the cookies together.

-> [!Tip] Adding the dry fruit to the liquid ingredients helps us ensure they start plumping up and won't burn in the oven.

 ---